Azure/azure-arc-validation/testsuite/running-tests.md

 5. The test suite will take the storage account details as environment variables and will handle publishing the results in the right format.

 *The above script is **bash only**.
 Please use the [`k8s-conformance-test-suite.ps1`](k8s-conformance-test-suite.ps1) script for windows hosts.
+**Please use the [`k8s-conformance-test-suite.py`](k8s-conformance-test-suite.py) script for both windows and linux hosts.To execute the script create a virtual environment under project root directory and install the following packages using pip [azure-identity](https://pypi.org/project/azure-identity/),[azure-mgmt-resource](https://pypi.org/project/azure-mgmt-resource/) and azure-storage-blob(https://pypi.org/project/azure-storage-blob/).

 ### Arc enabled Data Services
 1. Edit the [`ds-conformance-test-suite.sh`](ds-conformance-test-suite.sh) file and set the values for the required environment variables.